mitansh-patel/Movie_Profitability_Prediction_R/README.md

 # Movie_Profitability_Prediction_R
 This is my first machine learning project (April 2020) predicting a movie profitability for IMDB dataset of 5000 movies from Kaggle.

-This project basically predicts the profitability of a movie based on return on investment of a movie, for which I have used classification models.
+This project basically predicts the profitability-class of a movie based on return on investment of a movie, for which I have used classification models.

 Decision tree and neural network models were developed and compared for the evaluation of the effectiveness.